Raechil na Garnussil na Gallam

 We will be staying at inns in different towns, that is even more intriguing.

-I pray to the One True God Harnakos to look after me and to allow me to experience a little more of the world.
+I pray to the One True God Harnakos to look after me and to allow me to experience a little more.
 And to look after my family too, of course.

 One reassuring thing is that there are still months until I am eighteen and will be wed.
-So I do not need to worry on that score.
+So I do not need to worry on that score about the trip.

 I am not sure how well I will sleep tonight.